-On January 27, 2004, several institutional investors exercised warrants for the purchase of 1,623,377 shares of the Company's common stock at \$4.62 per share for net proceeds of \$6,970,865.
+On January 27, 2004, several institutional investors exercised warrants for the purchase of 1,623,377 shares of the Company's common stock at \$4.62 per share, for net proceeds of \$6,964,356.
 The warrants had been issued pursuant to a direct equity placement of the Company's common stock in December 2003 under the Company's effective shelf registration.
 Investors also received new five-year warrants to purchase 389,611 common shares for \$5.50 per share.
 These warrants are exercisable commencing on July 28, 2004 and expire on December 8, 2008.

-During the three months ended March 31, 2004, the Company issued 4,121 shares of common stock for proceeds of \$14,986 from the exercise of stock options.
+During the six months ended June 30, 2004, the Company issued 4,121 shares of common stock for proceeds of \$14,986 from the exercise of stock options and 30,555 shares of common stock for proceeds of \$59,995 from sales under the Company's employee stock purchase plan.

 Item 2.
-Management's Discussion and Analysis or Plan of Operations
+Management's Discussion and Analysis of Financial Condition and Results of Operations